 Rotary Leadership Institute courses were first offered within the boundaries of Zone 33 in Rotary District 7570 (Western part of Virginia, Eastern Tennessee) in 1997.
 In 2004, Rotary International Director Ken Morgan appointed representatives to an Executive Committee to establish an RLI presence across the Zone.
-Led by future Rotary International Vice-President Eric Adamson of Virginia as Executive Committee Chair, the committee of PDG Ken Tillman of Virginia, PDG Jack Porter of West Virginia, PDG Bevin Wall of North Carolina and PDG Sue Poss of South Carolina, and the 2004-05 Governors of each district, established RLI as a multi-district project of all 13 then-Zone 33 Rotary districts, Nos.
-7530, 7550, 7570, 7600, 7610, 7670, 7680, 7690, 7710, 7720, 7730, 7750 and 7770.
+Led by future Rotary International Vice-President Eric Adamson of Virginia as Executive Committee Chair, the committee of PDG Ken Tillman of Virginia, PDG Jack Porter of West Virginia, PDG Bevin Wall of North Carolina and PDG Sue Poss of South Carolina, and the 2004-05 Governors of each district, established RLI as a multi-district project of all 13 then-Zone 33 Rotary Districts, 7530, 7550, 7570, 7600, 7610, 7670, 7680, 7690, 7710, 7720, 7730, 7750 and 7770.
 It became the second division established of The Rotary Leadership Institute, after the "Home Division" in the northeast United States.
 District 7030 in the Southern Caribbean was in the Division from 2005-2013.
 Districts 7620 & 7630 DC/MD/DE joined after the 2009 Zone expansion.
-A Board structure was adopted in 2005, with the Institute being led by Chairs Adamson, Wall, PDG Sandra Duckworth, PDG Abe Clymer, PDG Jayne Sullivan, PDG Michael Ellington, and PDG Leigh Hudson.
-In 2011, a Staff-Policy Board structure was adopted. and Bevin Wall was appointed RLI Executive Director.
+A Board structure was adopted in 2005, with the Institute being led by Chairs Adamson, Wall, PDG Sandra Duckworth, PDG Abe Clymer, PDG Javne Sullivan, PDG Michael Ellington, and PDG Leigh Hudson.
+In 2011, a Staff-Policy Board structure was adopted, and Bevin Wall was appointed RLI Executive Director.
 On his retirement in 2019, there was a return to a Board governance model.

-2019-2020 Leadership (all-volunteer)
+2022-2023 Leadership (all-volunteer)

 Mid-Atlantic RLI Board of Directors.
-PDG Leigh Hudson (Chair), PDG Lorraine Angelino (Vice-Chair), PP Ed Shearin (Secretary), Rtn.
-Linda Carducci (Treasurer), PDG Sandra Duckworth, PDG Rod Funderburk, PDG Georgia Oakes, PDG Michael Ellington (Immediate Past Chair), PDG Bevin Wall (Chairman Emeritus), Past RI Vice-President Eric Adamson (Chairman Emeritus)
+Marcia Scheideman (Chair), Dr. Sean McAlister (Vice-Chair), Chris Stevenson (Secretary), Barbara Dresser (Treasurer), Lorraine Angelino (Immediate Past Chair; Finance Committee Chair) Judith Cocherell, Public Image Chair, The Reverend Patrick J. Rooney, Faculty Trainer, Roger Harrell, Sean Sawyer, Tarek Moneir, Ralph Menzel, PDG Bevin Wall (Chairman Emeritus), Past RI Vice-President Eric Adamson (Chairman Emeritus),